pigmonkey/nmtrust/README.md

 `/etc/nmtrust/excluded_networks`, however an alternative location may be provided using the `-e` option.

+You can place the exact names in the file or you can use wildcards to exclude multiple networks.
+For example, `virbr0`, `virbr1`, etc. pp. or just `virbr?`.
+You can also specify a range: `virbr[0,1]`.

 ### Usage

 A unique exit code is returned for each of the four possible states.